 • Student achievement data relating to the curriculum change

-5. A change in clock hours to credit hours or vice versa.
+5. Change in the way student progress is measured, including whether progress is measured in clock hours, credit-hours, semesters, trimesters, or quarters, or uses time-based or non-time-based methods.

+.

 The college must notify the Council 60 days prior to the scheduled Council meeting that the college wants the substantive change to be reviewed.
 The following documentation must be submitted at least 30 days prior to the scheduled Council meeting during which the change will be reviewed.